bflemi3/canDI/README.md

 A simple dependency injection and object creation javascript library (with no dependencies!!)

 ## candi.provider
 `provider` is the main interface used to create objects, and implicitly define and inject dependencies into an object.
-In addition to object creation, it automatically registers them as dependencies to be injected into other objects created with `provider`.
+It also automatically registers your objects as dependencies to be injected into other objects created with `provider`.

 You can create...